-115.371 Criminal and administrative agency investigations Auditor Overall Determination: Meets Standard Auditor Discussion Documents Reviewed: Lancaster County Youth Intervention Center PREA Policy MOU with the Lancaster County Detectives Pa.
+115.371 Criminal and administrative agency investigations Auditor Overall Determination: Meets Standard Auditor Discussion Documents Reviewed: Lancaster County Youth Intervention Center PREA Policy Pre-Audit Questionnaire MOU with the Lancaster County Detectives Pa.
 Child Protective Services Law Interviews: PREA Coordinator PREA Manager/Director There have been no sexual abuse or sexual harassment reports within the past twelve months.
 The PREA Policy contains all necessary verbiage and provisions, however most of the sub-standards are the jurisdiction of the investigating agency, the Lancaster County Detectives, with whom the facility has an MOU.
 The facility has no investigators.
 The facility does not conduct any criminal or administrative investigations.
 Reports are made to law enforcement and Pa.
 Child Line.
 By law, the facility may not conduct or interfere with an investigation.
-Both the PREA Coordinator and the PREA Manager/Director state that they have a very cooperative relationship with the Lancaster County Detectives and would receive information or they could request it.
+Both the PREA Coordinator and the PREA Manager/Director state that they have a very cooperative relationship with the Lancaster County Detectives and would receive information regarding the status of the investigation or they could request it.
 The facility would gather enough information to report and to institute a safety plan as required by the Pa.
 3800 child care regulations and the LCYIC Coordinated Response and would conduct an incident review after the investigation was completed.
-By law, the facility reports all reports, even if the victim has recanted.
+By law, the facility reports all reports, even if the victim has recanted or if an employee has left employment.
 All reports, whether by a resident or staff are reported.
 All reports, even if a staff person is no longer employed at the facility are reported.

-115.372 Evidentiary standard for administrative investigations Auditor Overall Determination: Meets Standard Auditor Discussion Documents Reviewed: Lancaster County Youth Intervention Center PREA Policy The Standard of Proof is in the LCYIC policy, however, this facility does not conduct investigations, nor do they substantiate allegations of sexual abuse.
+115.372 Evidentiary standard for administrative investigations Auditor Overall Determination: Meets Standard Auditor Discussion Documents Reviewed: Lancaster County Youth Intervention Center PREA Policy Pre-Audit Questionnaire The Standard of Proof is in the LCYIC policy, however, this facility does not conduct investigations, nor do they substantiate allegations of sexual abuse.
 This is the jurisdiction of Pa.
 Child Line and law enforcement.
+This standard has been met.
+There is no need for corrective action.